How to Diamond Painting (Step by Step Guide)

 Frame your Masterpiece

-Frame your diamond painting as a finishing touch, and hang it in your home or office to give the place a personal touch.
+Frame your diamond painting as a finishing touch, and hang it in your home or office to give the place a personal touch. here is one guide about framing your diamond painting.
 Make sure to remove the glass from the frame, as it will only dull down the shine of the diamonds.

 Follow the how to paint with diamonds article to ensure a stress-free diamond painting experience.